 Reportage Wedding Photography (Wedding Photojournalism)

-If you're reticent about having your photo taken, wedding photojournalism may perhaps be your best choice.
+Should you be reticent about having your photo taken, wedding photojournalism may perhaps be your best choice.
 The photography happens without you undoubtedly realizing and you'll look your natural best.

 Editorial Wedding Photography

-Artistic or Art work Wedding Photography
+Artistic or Craft Wedding Photography